dl9sec/AioP13/README.md

 <dl>
   <dt>PredictISS</dt>
-  <dd>A prediction example for the ISS with output to the console.</dd>
+  <dd>A prediction example for the ISS with output to the console (ESP32 and Arduino Uno).</dd>
-  <dt>ToDo: PredictISSVGA</dt>
+  <dt>PredictISSVGAsimple</dt>
-  <dd>A prediction example for the ISS on a ESP32 with output to VGA using ESP32Lib by bitluni (https://github.com/bitluni/ESP32Lib).</dd>
+  <dd>A simple prediction example (nothing moving or dynamic, just a snapshot for a specific date/time) based on "PredictISS" for the ISS on a ESP32 with output to VGA using FabGL by fdivitto (https://github.com/fdivitto/fabgl).
+See the docs folder of the example for further informatino about connecting to a VGA female connector.</dd>